void

 Katolické listy,31.7.1897

 Dvůr Králové nad Labem features in Švejk's story from his time doing military service in 1912.
-He was accused of writing: "e'll shit on the war" on a wall by a munition dump.
-When investigated by a military court (see Landgericht) he had to, amongst other things, write down a brief description of the floods here on 29 July 1897 in order to prove that the handwriting was not his.
+He was accused of writing: "We'll shit on the war" on a wall by a munitions dump.
+When investigated by a military court (see Landgericht), he had to, among other things, write a brief description of the floods here to prove that the handwriting was not his.
+According to Švejk the flood happened on 29 July 1897.

 Background

-Dvůr Králové nad Labem is a town by the river Labe is eastern Bohemia, in the Hradec Králové region.
-The town is nowadays primarily known for its zoo.
+Dvůr Králové nad Labem is a town by the river Labe in eastern Bohemia, in the Hradec Králové region.
+The town is now primarily known for its zoo.

 The 1897 floods

-The flood happened exactly on the date that is mentioned in The Good Soldier Švejk.
-It had been raining persistently for 14 days and when torrential rain occured the soaked soil could no longer absorb the water and the river flooded the valley[a].
+The flood happened exactly on the date Švejk mentions, 29 July 1897.
+It had been raining persistently for 14 days, and when torrential rain occurred, the soaked soil could no longer absorb the water, and the river flooded the valley[a].

 Demography

-According to the 1910 census Dvůr Králové nad Labem had 15,051 inhabitants of which 13,625 (90 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Dvůr Králové nad Labem had 15,051 inhabitants, of whom 13,625 (90 per cent) reported using Czech as their everyday language.
 The judicial district was okres Dvůr Králové nad Labem, administratively it reported to hejtmanství Dvůr Králové nad Labem.

 Source:Seznam míst v království Českém(1913)